mattcarlotta/nvi/README.md

 ## Security model

-`nvi` performs no exec-like operations: no `exec`, no process spawning, no shell invocation.
-It reads the `.env` files you name and writes bytes to stdout.
+`nvi` performs no exec-like operations: no `exec`/`syscall`, no process spawning nor shell invocation.
+It reads the `.env` files you provide and writes bytes to stdout.
-Process execution happens entirely in the downstream consumer you choose (`xargs`/`env` or PowerShell), with the command tokens you typed passed through verbatim.
+Process execution happens entirely in the downstream consumer you choose (`xargs`/`env` or PowerShell), with the command tokens you've typed.
 On the PowerShell path, values are emitted inside single-quoted strings (the only escape being `''`), so values cannot break out of string context into executable position.

 ### [Contributing](https://github.com/mattcarlotta/nvi-bin/blob/main/CONTRIBUTING.MD)